Roboy/ss18_showmaster/README.md

 - A Choose Game State where Roboy suggests one of the above mentioned games by random choice or the interlocutor can selcet a preferred game

 ### 6. Dialog Fair Show
 The goal of the Fair Show is to have an autonomous interaction between Roboy and the visitor on fairs.
-Autonomous in this case means that Roboy can perceive his environment and can start a conversation on his own if a person is interested.
-Students no longer need to start the according programs.
+Autonomous in this case means that Roboy can perceive his environment and can start a conversation on his own if a person is interested/listening.
+Roboy students no longer need to control the according programs.

 <img src="https://github.com/Roboy/ss18_showmaster/blob/devel/fairshow_diagram.jpg" width="500" height="400" />